 The structure needs to be ventilated without being drafty, since a well-ventilated space prevents many different diseases.
 Goats are hygienic creatures, so their pen will need to be cleaned daily.

-Your Toggenburg goat will thrive in a clean environment.
+Your Alpine goat will thrive in a clean environment.
 If you plan on selling your goat milk, then the shelter will need to meet specific requirements.

 Goats are easy to milk, but they do not like loud noises or distractions when you are milking them.
 It is better to keep the goats away from other animals when you milk them.